roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/minddistrict-video-call/index.md

   </template>
   <template v-slot:body>
     <p>
       Many errors in video calling resulted from the hang-up button being too close to others.
 In sketches, I aimed to avoid this by separating this button from others, but as other UI elements such as names, (multiple) error messages and multi-participant views would also be added, this would quickly result in a chaotic UI.
 I made the choice to group all buttons together at the bottom, leave enough space between them and order them based on frequency of use.
-To minimize cognitive load, buttons would disappear during inactivity.
+To minimise cognitive load, buttons would disappear during inactivity.
 I created clear error messages to inform and instruct users who experienced slow internet connection, audio or video problems.
     </p>
   </template>
 </content-section>